ahayat2806/MessageBoxMaker/README.md

 # MessageBoxMaker
-Create custom message boxes for whatever purpose
+Create Windows message boxes with a choice of title, message, icon and buttons

+• Lightweight
+• Simple
+• Clean